 To be clear, both that phone call and that free consultation are always with me personally.
 Not an assistant, not a secretary, not another attorney who won't be handling your case.
 You and I speak, you and I meet, and then I become your attorney, and I will be the person who is handling your case, not an associate or paralegal.
 If you have a question, you call me, not someone else.

 This handshake is probably my most favorite specific part of practicing law.
-When we shake hands, I am always feel a sense of humility and gratitude that a person wishes to place their trust in me as their attorney.
+When we shake hands, I always feel a sense of humility and gratitude that a person wishes to place their trust in me as their attorney.
 I consider that trust to be sacred.
-Often times, the problem that they are presenting to me is extremely important and burdensome for them, and often life changing.
-I let them know that they no longer need to worry about the situation, and that I will handle from there on out.
+Often, the problem that they are presenting to me is hugely significant and burdensome for them, and often life-changing.
+I let them know that they no longer need to worry about the situation and that I will handle it from there on out.
 So it is exceedingly satisfying for me to be able to extend that comfort and assurance to someone who is in such a difficult situation that they find themselves in an attorney's office seeking help.
 For me, it is a turning point in that person's situation – when things start to get better.
 Also, that relief is just a preview of the positive outcome that I am committed to obtaining for that individual.

 Whom I Have Helped

-My practice areas are somewhat broad, so I have helped a number of different types of people, coming to me with a diverse set of problems.
+My practice areas are somewhat broad, so I have helped several different types of people, coming to me with a diverse set of problems.
 What these folks have in common is that they are all facing problems or injuries that they cannot solve by themselves.

 I help people who have been injured.
-Broadly speaking, these types of cases are referred to as personally injury cases.
-Most often that means people who have been involved in car accidents or trucking accidents.
-And that also included folks who have been injured in biking or pedestrian accidents.
+Broadly speaking, these types of cases are referred to as personal injury cases.
+Most often, that means people who have been involved in car accidents or trucking accidents.
+And that also includes folks who have been injured in biking or pedestrian accidents.
 These accidents can include catastrophic injuries and even death.
-The automobile-related accidents often involving drinking and driving claims, and/or underinsured and uninsured motorist claims.
+The automobile-related accidents often involving drinking and driving claims, or underinsured and uninsured motorist claims.

 I also help personal injury clients who have been injured in slip and fall, trip and fall, and other premise liability accidents.
 These cases can include unsafe conditions created by foreign substances on floors, or construction defects such as faulty steps or dark unlit hallways, or design defects such as improperly designed entrances.
 These accidents can also include catastrophic injuries and even death.

 Unfortunately, these personal injury clients almost always come to me in pain – physical pain, mental anguish, and emotional distress.
-I work to get them the medical care them need immediately, and without charge.
-And I also work to get them recovery for their physical pain, mental anguish, and emotional distress, as well as medical bills, lost wages from time off of work, and other losses.
+I work to get them the medical care they need immediately and without charge.
+And I also work to get them a recovery for their physical pain, mental anguish, and emotional distress, as well as medical bills, lost wages from time off of work, and other losses.

 Fighting for people against insurance companies is really rewarding.
 I think most people today understand that insurance companies are in the business of taking more money from people than they pay out to them after a loss.
 And that means denying or reducing claims.
 Folks in New Orleans and in Louisiana continue to see this year after year, with perhaps the biggest wake-up call coming after Katrina.
 Jurors know this, and insurance companies know that jurors here know this, and this is why folks with an insurance dispute really need an attorney who is successful at trial.
 Even if they don't end up going to trial, the insurance companies will only pay top dollar if they know the opposing attorney is willing and able to succeed at trial.

-One really gratifying part of handling claims against insurance companies, which many folks are not aware of, is that the insurance companies can be held liable for 200% penalties plus attorney's fees for failing to properly and timely evaluate and pay claims.
-That means that if you were entitled to $100K on an insurance claim, but the insurance company failed to have a valid reason to deny your claim, you could end up being paid $400K – that's $100K in the claim value, $200K in penalties, and $100K in attorney's fees.
+One very gratifying part of handling claims against insurance companies, which many folks are not aware of, is that the insurance companies can be held liable for 200% penalties plus attorney's fees for failing to accurately and timely evaluate and pay claims.
+That means that if my client was entitled to $100K on an insurance claim, but the insurance company failed to have a valid reason to deny my client's claim, you could end up being paid $400K – that's $100K in the claim value, $200K in penalties, and $100K in attorney's fees.
 These are specific types of damages often referred to as “bad faith” damages due to the “bad faith” actions of the insurance company.
-From a legal perspective, these “bad faith” claims need to be handled in a very particular manner, so you really need an attorney who know exactly how to do that and has a successful track record of doing that.
+From a legal perspective, these “bad faith” claims need to be handled in a very particular manner, so you really need an attorney who knows exactly how to do that and has a successful track record of doing that.
 And even if you don't receive the entire $400K, as in the example above, asserting properly a “bad faith” claim can give you the leverage to end up with a settlement of at least what you should have properly received in the first place.

 General Civil Litigation

 So most folks who come to me do see their problems resolved, and this can be very fulfilling.
-I can take the burden off of someone else, handle it efficiently and appropriately, and leave them in a much better situation than they came to me with.
-And that's why I love to help people with these situations, no matter how unique or difficult.
+I can take the burden off of someone else, handle it efficiently and appropriately, and leave them in a much better situation than that in which they came to me.
+And that's why I love to help people with these situations, no matter how unique or challenging.

 What I Have Accomplished

 Some of the most meaningful cases I have handled were Katrina-related homeowners insurance cases.
 As we all remember, most folks' homes in and around New Orleans were damaged if not destroyed by Katrina.
 And just when it seemed things couldn't get worse for most people, they started to deal with their insurance companies.
-Most times the insurance companies would refuse to pay for certain items, blaming those damages on the levee-breach floods, when we all knew the hurricane force winds and rain arrived well in advance of the flood waters.
+Most times, the insurance companies would refuse to pay for specific items, blaming those damages on the levee-breach floods, when we all knew the hurricane-force winds and rain arrived well in advance of the floodwaters.
 Almost all the time, the insurance companies would pay less per item (by stating a lower available replacement price), when we all knew how expensive those replacement items were in the years following Katrina.
 And sometimes, the insurance companies would just straight up refuse to pay a single penny, by denying coverage altogether.

 All in all, I represented over 100 homeowners, and recovered over $5 million for these folks and their families.
 This work taught me the value of doing the right thing for the right reason.
-I knew that by helping a family rebuild their home or busniess, I was also helping a community rebuild, because often times after Katrina people were just waiting for other people to start rebuilding, so that they were not the only house in a neighborhood full of slabs.
+I knew that by helping a family rebuild their home or business, I was also helping a community rebuild because oftentimes, after Katrina, people were just waiting for other people to start rebuilding so that they were not the only house in a neighborhood full of slabs.

-Another very meaningful case that I handled recently, was a workers compensation case wherein my client shattered his foot and ankle after falling from a ladder while performing construction work on the job.
-This was a hard-working man a family to support, who had suffered a long-term catastrophic injury.
+Another significant case that I handled recently was a workers compensation case wherein my client shattered his foot and ankle after falling from a ladder while performing construction work on the job.
+This was a hard-working man with a family to support, who had suffered a long-term catastrophic injury.
 How the case was handled would have a life-changing effect on both this great guy and his family.

-Moreover, to force insurance company to proper understand the severe nature of my client's injuries (and thus to compensate him appropriately), multiple physicians had to be deposed on an array of very complicated medical issues.
-At the end of the day, my client ended up receiving all the medical treatment he desired, received all the lost wages he was entitled to, and walked away from the situation with a final settlement of over $310,000.00.
+Moreover, to force the insurance company to properly understand the severe nature of my client's injuries (and thus to compensate him appropriately), multiple physicians had to be deposed on an array of very complicated medical issues.
+At the end of the day, my client ended up receiving all the medical treatment he desired, received all the lost wages he was entitled to, and walked away from the situation with a final settlement of more than several hundred thousand dollars.